ufrgs-hyman/meican/docker/README.md

     docker-compose up

-3- After, MEICAN will be available at localhost in port previously configured, with one user created:
+3- After, MEICAN will be available at localhost in port configured using the `MEICAN_PORT` parameter, with one user created:

 ```
 user: master